Recycling Scraps: Improving Private Learning by Leveraging Intermediate Checkpoints: Introduction

-For establishing benchmarks, prior works in DP ML~\citep{DP-DL,mcmahan2017learning,mcmahan2018general,thakkar2019differentially,PAS,WangBK19,zhu2019poission,balle2020privacy,esa++,papernot2020tempered,tramer2020differentially,andrew2021differentially,kairouz2021practical,amid2022public,de2022unlocking,feldman2022hiding} use only the final model output by the DP algorithm.
+\mypar{Increasing accuracy using checkpoint aggregates (Sections~\ref{acc} and~\ref{sec:empEval})} While the privacy analyses for state-of-the-art DP ML techniques allow releasing/using all the training checkpoints, prior works in DP ML~\citep{DP-DL,mcmahan2017learning,mcmahan2018general,PAS,WangBK19,zhu2019poission,balle2020privacy,esa++,papernot2020tempered,tramer2020differentially,andrew2021differentially,kairouz2021practical,amid2022public,feldman2022hiding} use only the final model output by the DP algorithm for establishing benchmarks.
 This is also how DP models are deployed in practice~\citep{ramaswamy2020training,google_dp}.
-However, the privacy analyses for the techniques used allow releasing/using all of the intermediate training checkpoints.
-In this work, we comprehensively study various methods that leverage intermediate checkpoints to 1) improve the utility of DP training, and 2) quantify the uncertainty in DP ML models that is due to the DP noise.
+To our knowledge, \cite{de2022unlocking} is the only prior work that re-uses intermediate checkpoints to increase the accuracy of DP-SGD.
+They note non-trivial accuracy gains by post-processing the DP-SGD checkpoints using an exponential moving average (EMA).
+While \citep{chen2017checkpoint,izmailov2018averaging} explore checkpoint aggregation methods to improve performance in (non-DP) ML settings, they observe negligible performance gains.